 The history of contact lenses

-Compared to spectacles, contact lenses are a relatively modern invention.
-Glasses were invented over 700 years ago in Italy, and instances of gemstones being used for magnification have been recorded as far back as the 1st century.
+Compared to glasses, prescription contact lenses are a relatively modern invention.
+Glasses were created over 700 years ago in Italy, and cases of gemstones being used for magnification have been recorded as far back as the 1st century.
 In contrast, contact lenses that cover only the cornea have existed for just over 60 years.
 But the concept of contacts has its own long history.

 The story of the contact lens begins with one of the most famous inventors of all time.
-In 1508, Leonardo da Vinci wrote the “Codex of the Eye”.
-In his codex, Leonardo considered the possibility of submerging the head in a glass bowl of water could correct certain vision ailments.
+In 1508, Leonardo da Vinci wrote the ‘Codex of the Eye’.
+In his manuscript, Leonardo considered the possibility that submerging one’s head in a glass bowl of water could correct certain vision ailments!

-Leonardo went on to create a glass lens, with a large funnel on one side for pouring water into it.
-The invention proved to be impractical, and it soon became clear that the concept was too far ahead of its time.
+Remarkably, da Vinci went on to create a glass lens with a large funnel on one side for pouring water into it.
+The invention proved to be highly impractical, and it soon became clear that the concept was too far ahead of its time.

-Around a century and a half later, mathematician René Descartes suggested an alternate method that closer resembled modern methods.
-Descartes described a lens at the end of a water-filled tube, which was placed on the eye’s cornea.
+Around 150 years later, mathematician René Descartes suggested an alternate method that was much closer to today’s product.
+Descartes described a lens at the end of a water-filled tube, which was placed on the cornea.

-Descartes’ solution was no more practical than Leonardo’s.
-The tubes would require external support to rest on the eye, and the design didn’t allow for full blinking.
-However, Descartes was the first to suggest placing the lens directly on the cornea, rather than the full sclera (the white of the eye).
+Unfortunately, Descartes’ solution was no more practical than da Vinci’s.
+The tubes would require external support to rest on the eye, and the design didn’t allow for blinking.
+However, Descartes deserves credit for being the first to suggest placing the lens directly on the cornea, rather than the full sclera (the white of the eye).

-In 1801, English scientist Thomas Young created a prototype directly based on René Descartes original designs.
-Young attached these water-filled lenses to his own eyes using wax, and wrote of the results.
+In 1801, English scientist Thomas Young created a prototype directly based on Descartes’ original designs.
+Young attached these water-filled lenses to his own eyes using wax and wrote of the results.

-Young observed that Descartes’ lenses blurred his vision, but could be corrected with another set of lenses.
-This helped to prove the original principles set out by Leonardo and Descartes, paving the way for more practical designs to come.
+He observed that Descartes’ lenses blurred his vision but could be corrected with another set of lenses.
+This helped to prove the original principles set out by both da Vinci and Descartes, paving the way for more practical designs.

 English astronomer Sir John Herschel was able to contribute further to practical contact lens design, with his suggestions for lens grinding and fitting.
-In 1823, Herschel proposed the idea of grinding a glass lens to fit the surface of a cornea as close as possible.
+In 1823, Herschel proposed the idea of grinding a glass contact lens to fit the surface of a cornea as closely as possible.

-Herschel suggested the use of a physical mold of the eye, to allow lens creators to create lenses that fit each wearer accurately.
+Herschel suggested the use of a physical mold of the eye, to allow producers to create lenses that fit each individual wearer accurately.
 To help prevent the lens from damaging the eye, Herschel also suggested using a gel filling that would sit between the cornea and lens.

 As the 19th century progressed, creating contact lenses for the general public became increasingly feasible.
-The advancement of glass blowing, lens grinding and medical anaesthesia meant that accurate replication of the eye’s curvatures was now possible.
+The advancement of glass blowing, lens-grinding and medical anesthesia meant that accurate replication of the eye’s curvatures was now possible.

 In 1887, German artificial glass eye makers F. A. Muller created a transparent contact lens.
 These early contact lenses weren’t designed to correct vision, instead proving effective at protecting diseased eyes.

-Further advances in lens making meant that, by the start of the 20th century, contact lenses were starting to show their use in vision correction.
+Further advances in lens creation meant that by the start of the 20th century contact lenses were starting to prove their value for vision correction.
 The technology was by no means ready for widespread use though, and the lenses were only occasionally used for specific medical purposes.

 William Feinbloom was the first to use plastic in contact lenses, creating a plastic scleral lens in 1936.
 With no risk of breaking in the eye, these new lightweight lenses revolutionised the industry and rendered glass lenses almost totally obsolete.

-Despite the advantages that plastic brought, the lenses were still scleral lenses.
-Covering the whole front of the eye, they were only wearable for short periods of time.
+Despite these huge advancements, the lenses were still scleral lenses covering the whole front of the eye, so they were only wearable for short periods of time.

-It wasn’t until 1948 that the corneal lens was finally born – by accident.
-Kevin Touhy, an English optical technician, was sanding down a plastic lens, when the scleral part of the lens fell off.
+It wasn’t until 1948 that the corneal lens was finally created – by accident.
+Kevin Touhy, an English optical technician, was sanding down a plastic lens when the scleral part of the lens fell off.

-The remaining material was only enough to cover the cornea, and Touhy decided to try wearing it on his own eye.
-Remarkably, the far smaller lens was still able to remain in place when looking around and blinking.
+The remaining material was only enough to cover the cornea, and Touhy decided to try wearing it himself.
+Remarkably, the far smaller lens was still able to remain in place whilst looking around and blinking.

-The reduced surface area meant less interference with the eye’s natural lubrication and greater comfort, allowing for longer periods of wear.
-Various, thinner iterations were introduced through the ‘50s, and it wasn’t until the 1960s that the industry was given another big shakeup.
+The reduced surface area meant less interference with the eye’s natural lubrication and greater comfort.
+Various thinner designs were introduced through the 1950s, but it wasn’t until the 1960s that the industry saw another big shakeup.

-In 1960, Wichterle and Lim were able to refine the process of casting hydrogel.
-This resulted in soft, hydrophilic contact lenses that were immeasurably more comfortable than their hard plastic counterparts.
+In 1960, chemists Wichterle and Lim were able to refine the process of casting hydrogel.
+This resulted in soft, hydrophilic contact lenses that were much more comfortable than their hard plastic counterparts.

 The early days of soft contact lenses presented a whole host of new problems.
-The high water content made them extremely difficult to handle, and the optical quality was worse than later hard plastic lenses.
+The high water content made them extremely difficult to handle, and the optical quality was worse than hard plastic lenses that were produced later.